pjnokes/docker-lambda/README.md

 ## Miscellaneous

 ### Accessing AWS Services while testing locally
 When deploying into the cloud, boto3 will inherit credentials once on AWS.
 Doesn't work super well when in a Docker container locally.
-Steps to get to work:
+In your Dockerfile, add the following lines:

 ```bash
 #Temporarily set environment variables